Y0r/cookie-consent-cfsw/README.md

   });

 /**
- * Check if cookie consent banner need to be displayed.
+ * Check if cookie consent banner needs to be displayed.
  *
  * @returns {Promise<Response>}
  */